The problem

 - Create agents with individual identities

-- Create tasks with context in metadata
+- Create tasks with normal task fields

 - Delegate tasks to the right agent